 7 Awesome & Unexpected Adventures You Can Have in Buda

-Find a New Favorite Beer at Two Wheel Brewing Co.
+Find a New Favorite Wine at Water 2

-There are souvenirs, and then there’s what you’ll find at the Assemblage Contemporary Craftsman Gallery.
-Located in the Buda Mill & Grain Co., and Inspired Minds Art Center in the heart of downtown is a showcase of the works of living American artists, many of which live here in town or are born and raised in Buda.
-Check out the whimsical pottery of Buda’s own Fraser Harris alongside an array of vibrant paintings, distinctive jewelry, and furniture.
+There are souvenirs, and then there’s what you’ll find at the art galleries in Buda.
+Assemblage Contemporary Craftsman Gallery, located in the Buda Mill & Grain Co., and Inspired Minds Art Center in the heart of downtown is a showcase of the works of living American artists, many of which live here in town or are born and raised in Buda.
+Check out the whimsical pottery of Buda’s own Fraser Harris alongside an array of vibrant paintings, photographs, distinctive jewelry, and furniture.
 See something you like?
-Much of the collection is available for sale, and the prices are as affordable as the art is eye-catching.
+Much of the collection at each gallery is available for sale, and the prices are as affordable as the art is eye-catching.
 Want to get your hands dirty?
 Inspired Minds Art Center offers an array of art class nights perfect for your visit to Buda.

 Play Outdoor Laser Tag & Vintage Arcade Games